chbatey/akka-talks/presentation-flow-control/src/main/paradox/index.md

     * Async allows us to use fewer threads
     * Async allows us to respond even if the request isn't fished
 * HOWEVER:
-    * A new problem, when do we stop takig in requests?
+    * A new problem, when do we stop taking in requests?

 @@@@